t0mmyt/seisglitch/Docs/source/downloader.rst

 The download function allows to download data depending on the channel IDs.
 The options in the ``config.yml`` are straightforward.
-This function should also work to retrieve other seismic data, not only those related to the InSight mission.
+This function should also work to retrieve seismic data not related to the InSight mission.
-More informatione are given config.yml file.
+More information are given in the config.yml file.

-Run from the download function from terminal like so:
+After having entered the `download` options in the ``config.yml``, run the download function from terminal like so:
 ::

     seisglitch download path/to/config.yml